LukeWritesCode/VirtualVendingMachine/README.md

 After following these steps, there will be a number of files under "Client" and under "api".
 Only four of these files need to be replaced with the ones I provided.
 The rest can remain unedited.

-1) There will be a file named app.js under ~/Client/api/app.js this file should be replaced with the app.js I have provided.
+1) There will be a file named app.js under ~/Client/api/app.js this file should be replaced with the app.js I have provided. (note: app.js and App.js are not the same file)

 2) There will be another file folder under ~/Client/api/routes/ the file I have provided for this folder is inventory.js.
-   This file needs to be added into the routes folder so that it looks like Client/api/routes/inventory.js
+   This file needs to be added into the routes folder so that it looks like ~/Client/api/routes/inventory.js

-3) There will be a file named App.js under ~/Client/src/App.js this file should be replaced by the App.js file I have proveded.
+3) There will be a file named App.js under ~/Client/src/App.js this file should be replaced by the App.js file I have proveded. (note: app.js and App.js are not the same file)

 4) There will be a file named www under ~/Client/api/bin/www this file should replaced by the www file I have provided.